Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Readme.md

 ## How to add a new (Orchard) project template

+For adding project templates the [SideWaffle](https://github.com/ligershark/side-waffle) library is used in this Visual Studio extension.
+If you want to create a new one just follow the steps below.

 1. Create the project skeleton (use the Orchard.CodeGeneration feature) and give a unique name to the csproj file (eg. Orchard.ModuleTemplate.1.10.csproj).
 2. Copy the skeleton to the /OrchardTemplates subfolder.
 3. Add the project as an existing item to the Orchard Templates solution folder.